o3de/o3de.org/content/docs/release-notes/archive/2107-1-release-notes.md

 * Implemented pipeline interface for forward+ and/or deferred render passes
 * Implemented Global Illumination for forward or deferred per mesh/material basis
 * Added MSAA/SSAO/SSR support
+* (Animation) We have unified the mesh format used by EMFX and Atom, such that EMotionFX Actors now use Atom's `ModelAsset` class for serializing mesh data.
+*  To improve the runtime drawing of its meshes, the mesh data for EMotionFX Actors is first processed by a mesh optimizer.
+This restructures the mesh data to better fit the needs of the graphics hardware.

 ​

 ### Asset processing